Forth Dimension Displays: Technology

 The first LCOS device originated in 1973, followed by a development of a liquid-crystal light valve ten years later.
 It was not until 1993, that a microdisplay with a resolution sufficient for use as a display was reported by DisplayTech (now Citizen Finedevices).
 It was capable of full red–green–blue image generation, enabled by the use of a fast-switching ferroelectric liquid crystal.

 During the early part of the 21st century, many microdisplay manufacturers focused on applying the technology to rear-projection-based high-definition television (HDTV) systems.
 However, due to developments in the manufacturing process of large-panel Liquid Crystal Display Televisions (LCD TVs) and resulting drops in the cost of components, LCD based TVs matured into the more popular consumer choice.
 By late 2007 almost all microdisplay Rear Projection Television (RPTV) manufacturers had withdrawn their TVs from production.

 As a result, a number of microdisplay manufacturers either disappeared completely or started working on other technologies.
 Some companies diversified, whilst others concentrated on a niche market instead.

 Products

-ForthDD is a supplier of microdisplays for Near-To-Eye (NTE) applications and spatial light modulators for fringe projection systems.
+ForthDD/Kopin is a supplier of microdisplays for Near-To-Eye (NTE) applications and spatial light modulators for fringe projection systems.

-ForthDD supplies full colour, all digital QXGA (2048 × 1536), SXGA (1280 × 1024) and WXGA (1280 × 768) microdisplays.
+The product portfolio comprises full colour, all digital WQHD (2560 x 1440 pixels), 2K (2048 x 2048 pixels), QXGA (2048 × 1536), SXGA (1280 × 1024) and WXGA (1280 × 768) microdisplays.
 These products are available as chipsets and board level based products.

 Applications

-ForthDD's microdisplays are typically used in the following application areas: Training and Virtual Environments, Medical Systems and Electronic Viewfinders (EVFs).
-Later system developments have allowed ForthDD to enter markets such as 3D Optical Metrology and, using phase modulation, Super-resolution microscopy.
+ForthDD's/Kopin's microdisplays are typically used in the following application areas: Training and Virtual Environments, Medical Systems and 3D Optical Metrology.
+Later system developments have allowed expansion into markets using phase modulation, Super-resolution microscopy.